Identity

 - All

-eventsrows whereuser_idmatchesanonymous_idacross all apps in the project are updated to the newuser_id. - All
+eventsrows whereuser_idmatchesanonymous_idacross all apps in the project are updated to the newuser_id. - The same reassignment runs on every other table that carries the SDK end-user id:

 Idempotent